Portia Simpson-Miller

-Portia Lucretia Simpson-Miller ON (born 12 December 1945) is a Jamaican politician.
-She served as Prime Minister of Jamaica from March 2006 to September 2007 and again from 5 January 2012 to 3 March 2016.
-She was the leader of the People's National Party from 2005 to 2017 and the Leader of the Opposition twice, from 2007 to 2012 and from 2016 to 2017.
+Portia Lucretia Simpson-Miller ON (born 12 December 1945) is a Jamaican politician who served as Prime Minister of Jamaica from 2006 to 2007 and from 2012 to 2016.
+She was leader of the People's National Party from 2005 to 2017 and Leader of the Opposition from 2007 to 2012 and from 2016 to 2017.

 While serving as Prime Minister, Simpson-Miller retained the positions of Minister of Defence, Development, Information and Sports.
 She has also served as Minister of Labour, Social Security and Sport, Minister of Tourism and Sports and Minister of Local Government throughout her political career.
 Following her election win in December 2011, when her party defeated the Jamaica Labour Party, she became the second individual since independence to have served non-consecutive terms as prime minister, the first having been Michael Manley.
 The People's National Party under her leadership lost the 25 February 2016 general election by only one seat to the Andrew Holness-led Jamaica Labour Party.
 One political commentator described the poll as "the closest election Jamaica has ever had".
 Following this defeat, Simpson-Miller stepped down in 2017.

-Simpson-Miller was ranked by Time as one if the 100 most influential people in the world in 2012.
+Simpson-Miller was ranked by Time as one of the 100 most influential people in the world in 2012.
 In 2011, she was named Person of the Year by The Gleaner and Observer.

+Early life and education

+Simpson-Miller was born Portia Lucretia Simpson in Wood Hall, St Catherine, in 1945.
+Her parents were Ethlyn Tulloch and Zedekiah Simpson.
+She later said her father named her after Portia from William Shakespeare's play, The Merchant of Venice.
+She attended Marlie Hill Primary School, which was destroyed by Hurricane Charlie in 1951 and relocated to the nearby community of Bellfield.
+She attended St Catherine High School before the family moved to Gem Road, Kingston.
+There, Simpson Miller attended St Martin's High School, which was located on Upper Ivy Road, Kingston.

+In 1997, Simpson-Miller graduated with a Bachelor of Arts in Public Administration from the Union Institute & University, a low-residency university headquartered in Cincinnati, Ohio, in the United States.
+At the time, she was a cabinet minister.